 While in Decatur, Mr. Shoemake went on to be named Funeral Director in Charge of the Christian Funeral Home until he moved back to Dallas in 1978.
 Upon his return to Dallas, he was employed at Dallas Morticians Service where he served as manager and embalmer until he took a position at Dallas Institute of Funeral Service in 1980.

 Having always enjoyed teaching others, he saw the opportunity to teach Human Anatomy as terrific.
-He also had the opportunity to teach Public Health, Chemistry, Funeral Directing and Small Business Management over the years, but has returned to concentrating on Anatomy since serving as president of the college.
+He also had the opportunity to teach Public Health, Chemistry, Funeral Directing and Small Business Management over the years.
 In 1981, he started graduate school at the University of Texas at Dallas.
 There he earned his master’s degree in 1984.
 In February 1992, with the announced retirement of long-time president and instructor, Robert P. Kite, Mr. Shoemake was named Vice-President of DIFS.
 He was named President upon the retirement of Mr. Kite in late 1992.